laboon/ebook/text/20_requirements.md

 Several methods were developed in order to ameliorate the issue.
 One method was to group all of the requirements into different sections (e.g., DATABASE-1, DATABASE-2) and continue the traditiona numbering scheme from there.
 At least under this scheme, a new DATABASE requirement did not require being placed at the very end of the list of requirements, but rather placed in a loation near other relevant requirements.
 This also gave a hint as to what the requirement referred.

 Another method is to name the requirements with abbreviations of what the requirement is actually supposed to do.
-Prefixes and suffixes
+Prefixes and suffixes such as FUN- for functional and NF- for non-functional are commonplace.

 All that being said, even more important is to use the same requiremensts naming convention as the rest of your team!